bradyivan/Record4attendance-evaluation/README.md

 Course Work.

-Web Programming course with JQuery.
+Web Programming course with JQuery (University of Camaguey).

 Register for attendance and evaluation of students.